ODG-Github/OdgUnityPlugin/README.md

 Note: On our glasses, black renders as transparent.
 This is useful for AR applications on our see-through displays.
 The LeftEye and RightEye of the ODGCamera has a default background color of black to achieve this effect.

 #Tests
-The plugin has been tested on Unity Editor 5.5 for MacOS and Windows platform
+The plugin has been tested on Unity Editor 5.5 for MacOS and Windows platform.
+The plugin has been tested for R6 and R7.

 #License
 Copyright 2017 Osterhout Design Group